 Does this page answer your questions about Continuing Care at Brooksby Village?

-This facility has received near flawless health inspections in recent years.
-We awarded them an impressive grade of A in this category.
-Arguably the most significant factor we look at in calculating our inspection ratings is deficiencies.
-Deficiencies are found on a facility's recent inspection reports.
+Another impressive feature of this facility is its inspection grade.
+In that area, we awarded this facility a grade of A. Perhaps the most critical factor we look at in computing our inspection ratings is deficiencies.
+Deficiencies are found on a nursing home's inspection reports.
 Nursing homes with higher grades in this area most likely avoided the most severe deficiencies involving things like patient abuse.
-While this nursing home had some deficiencies on its government inspection report, none of them were major deficiencies based on CMS' deficiency scale.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+Although this place had a few deficiencies on its report, none were major deficiencies based on CMS' scale.
+Remember that deficiency-free inspections are rare in this industry.

 Long-term Care Quality

 The final category we analyzed turned out to be this nursing home's weakest area.
 However, even in its worst category we still awarded it a decent grade of B- for our long-term care category.
 Our long-term care grades are more critical for patients needing more traditional assistance related to personal care.
 After considering the amount of care provided by nurses and other staff, we then looked at the facility's vaccination record.
 Frankly, we were a bit concerned this nursing home vaccinated 63.97059 percent of its residents against pneumonia, which is several points below what we expected.
 Nevertheless, this facility keeps its patients out of the hospital.
 Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.